What is Predictive Maintenance?

-Simply put, predictive maintenance is the use of new and historical machine data to understand and, ideally, anticipate performance problems before they happen.
+Predictive maintenance is the use of new and historical machine data to understand and anticipate performance problems before they happen.
 Using sophisticated machine learning and AI techniques to analyze the data generated in the modern factory, predictive analytics can decrease downtime, optimize asset performance, and increase the lifespan of machines.

 The promises made on behalf of predictive maintenance (PdM) are big.
 Double-digit increases in asset utilization.
 Smart machines that flag performance issues before they happen.
 Huge bumps in OEE, TEEP, and OPE.